Site Speed Optimization Pricing: How Much Does It Cost?

 Why?
 If your website’s already fast, it tends to require less work than a site that’s sluggish.
 That’s why it’s worth investing in routine site speed optimization services, as you can continue to maintain your website’s speed and make minor improvements to it.

-3. Project hours
+3. Estimated project hours

 If you’re interested in an agency that offers hybrid or hourly pricing, your project hours will also influence your page speed optimization costs.
 For hybrid pricing, most service providers use hourly ranges in increments of 25, 50, and 100.